 Their website states, “On average, new budgeters save $600 in their first two months with YNAB.
 Oh, and more than $6,000 after one year.”

-We’re personally able to save hundreds—if not thousands—of dollars every year simply because we can easily track every dollar that comes in and goes out.
+We’re personally able to save thousands of dollars every year simply because we can easily track every dollar that comes in and goes out.

 Here are some of the other reasons why we love You Need a Budget.